Voigtländer Ultron 40mm f/2 SL IIs Review

 I shot three rolls before posting this review.
 Kodak Tri-X 400 and Ilford Delta 400 on the Nikon FM3a, and a roll of Ilford HP5 Plus on the Nikon EM.

 For now, at least, I opted to go without the optional LH 40 II S lens hood.
 The front lens element is recessed enough that going without a hood should not be a huge issue.
-I have a third-party 52mm vented hood I can use in a pinch.
+I have a third-party 52mm vented hood I use in a pinch.
 The dedicated lens hood costs $49.00.

 Voigtländer Ultron 40mm f/2 SL IIs Image Quality